QZOFlameFE/FE2025_1st_repo_ByFlame/README.md

 Even rechargeable AA batteries (such as GP types) require additional adapters for charging, and usually only 2–3 cells can be charged at a time, whereas the robot requires all 6.

-The EV3 P-Brick has **4 ports for motors** and **4 ports for sensors**.
-Power consumption details for motors and sensors can be found here:
-<a href="https://www.dexterindustries.com/ev3-current-consumption-measurement/">EV3 Current Consumption Measurement[6]</a>

 <table>
 <tr>